mesolitica/malaya/docs/speech-toolkit.rst

 We recommend to use **virtualenv** for development.
 All examples tested on Tensorflow version 1.15.4 and 2.4.1.

+We recommend to use **virtualenv** for development.
+All examples tested on Tensorflow version 1.15.4, 1.15.5, 2.4.1 and 2.5.

 Features
 --------

 -  **Age Detection**, detect age in speech using Finetuned Speaker Vector.
 -  **Speaker Diarization**, diarizing speakers using Pretrained Speaker Vector.
 -  **Emotion Detection**, detect emotions in speech using Finetuned Speaker Vector.
+-  **Force Alignment**, generate a time-aligned transcription of an audio file using RNNT and CTC.
 -  **Gender Detection**, detect genders in speech using Finetuned Speaker Vector.
 -  **Language Detection**, detect hyperlocal languages in speech using Finetuned Speaker Vector.
 -  **Multispeaker Separation**, Multispeaker separation using FastSep on 8k Wav.